tatiananantes/skills-workshops/practicals/adventures/testing-eye-oh/README.md

 ## Inquiry Projects

-Inquiry Projects, a term borrowed from [M Knowles](https://eric.ed.gov/?id=ED114653), are designed by learners to provide opportunities to dive deeper into knowledge, practice uncovering areas of ignorances, and identify improvements to your approach to learning.
+Inquiry Projects, a term borrowed from [M Knowles](https://eric.ed.gov/?id=ED114653), are designed by learners to provide opportunities to dive deeper into knowledge, practice uncovering areas of ignorance, and identify improvements to your approach to learning.

 ### Project Structure
 This is a structured project.
 Objectives have been set, steps identified, and some resources shared.